 National Economic Update: “Recently released data indicate that the economic contraction has intensified at a pace associated with severe recessions.
 Two consecutive quarters of negative real growth, striking job losses and deep declines in both manufacturing and services output defined year-end 2008.
 While the economic outlook remains bleak for the first half of 2009, a few indicators suggest that the pace of contraction may slow in coming months.” http://dallasfed.org/research/update-us/2009/0901.cfm The rate of contraction “maybe” slowing in the months ahead – not that the descent on the economic elevator to hell is slowing at this time.

 Durable Good Orders Drop: Durable good orders also painted a grim outlook.
 “Demand for U.S.-made durable goods fell for the sixth straight month in January.
 Orders for durable goods such as PC’s, planes, and washing machines fell 5.2% in January.
-Orders fell in every major sector”. http://www.chartingstocks.net/2009/02/jobless-claims-jump-durable-good-orders-drop/ Early indications for March are not good.
+Orders fell in every major sector”. http://www.chartingstocks.net/2009/02/jobless-claims-jump-durable-good-orders-drop/ After a small uptick in February early indications for March are not good.
 For both the Philly and New York Fed manufacturing reports, the new orders index fell in both February and March.
 Both surveys have data for a given reference month that overlaps two actual months (the March report includes data from both late February and early March). http://gain.econoday.com/byshoweventfull.asp?fid=437975&cust=gain

 The datum does not suggest the recovery has started, but the descent into hell maybe slowing.
 We are still descending, but not as quickly.
 Lets hope the policies being implement are the correct ones and we don’t suddenly accelerate into oblivion.
 I, for one, doubt that we can spend our way out of recession or borrow our way out of debt.